 There’s been four main generations – which Hue call ‘versions’ – of the indoor Lightstrip over the years.
 The indoor Lightstrip is called ‘Lightstrip Plus’.
 There’s then an ‘Outdoor Lightstrip’ model which is waterproof, along with ‘Hue Lightstrip Play Gradiant’ which sits behind the TV and mirrors the color of what’s on the screen.

-I cover this more later, but what’s common for all Hue lightstrips is that they’re all ultimately powered by being plugged into a wall socket:
+I cover this more later, but what’s common for all Hue lightstrips is that they’re all ultimately powered by being plugged into a wall socket (attempts to hardwire them would break the warranty):

 As mentioned earlier, there’s three main types of Hue lightstrips: